 Dig a little deeper to uncover your customer’s whole picture and what they’re really trying to achieve.
-By understanding what they’re trying to solve for you can help them transform their visions into reality, beyond the singular transactional items they originally came into buy.
+By understanding what they’re trying to solve you can help them transform their visions into reality, beyond the singular transactional items they originally came to buy.

 The best way to grow your business, including those sales, simply comes down to setting your customers up for success.

 As I was checking out, Harry mentioned the store holds monthly demonstrations on various home improvement projects and invited me to join next month’s demo on building your own flower beds.
 With so many compliments on my now-completed bookcase, I already know what my next project is, and who to turn to for help!

 Whether it’s including an instructional guide on how to use the product, creating an onboarding experience, or hosting demonstrations or webinars, providing help and support (that’s value!) beyond the sale will lead to repeat business.

 Establishing customer success and driving towards the results that the customer is looking for is what ultimately establishes trust.
 And being a trustworthy partner means bigger deals in the future.